 Psoriasis can affect people of any age, both male and female, but psoriatic arthritis tends to affect more adults than young people.
 People with psoriasis may also have other types of arthritis, such as osteoarthritis or rheumatoid arthritis, but these aren’t linked to the psoriasis.

 With ankylosing spondylitis (AS) you may have symptoms that affect the joints and possibly ligaments in your spine.
-For some, if the inflammation is ongoing this may lead to harm in the joints.
 Some bones in the spine, referred to as vertebrae, may join together, reducing flexibility.

 However AS varies widely from person to person – you may have very mild symptoms which don’t affect you very much at all.